Gorse Hill Memorial

 Edwin Gordon White – Military Cross

-On our recent cemetery walk I spoke about Elsie Wootten White, a Swindon school teacher who was a member of the Swindon Prisoners of War Committee during the First World War.
+On our guided cemetery walks I frequently speak about the wartime work of Swindon’s women, in particular Elsie Wootten White, a Swindon school teacher who was a member of the Swindon Prisoners of War Committee during the First World War.
 However, this was only part of the White family’s war story.

 Edwin Gordon White was born in Swindon in 1892 and baptised at St. Mark’s Church on March 12.
 He was the son of Frank James, a machineman in the Works, and Susan White and with his parents and sister Elsie lived at 29 Guppy Street, Rodbourne.